talibackend/timart-assessment/Readme.md

 2. A running mysql server instance
 3. Any web browser of your choice

-## Graphql Documentation
+## Documentation
-The GraphQL documentation is located in the `schema.md` file.
+The documentation is located in the `schema.md` file.

 ## Steps
 1. Clone the repo